-- Install a custom certificate (HTTPS-only mode): - i.
+- Install a custom certificate on the host machine (HTTPS-only mode): - i.
 Copy a certificate to the /tmp folder of the host machine. - ii.
 Issue the following command:

 '''

 certificate_installer install -c /tmp/server.crt -k

 /tmp/server.key -f

 '''

 • Recover the custom certificate to the previously used one: